David Hamilton (photographer): Reception

-Much of Hamilton's work depicted early-teen girls, often nude, and he was the subject of some controversy including child pornography allegations, similar to those which the work of Sally Mann and Jock Sturges have attracted.
-For moral reasons, several of Hamilton's books were banned in South Africa.
+Much of Hamilton's work depicted early-teen girls, often nude, and he was the subject of controversy, including child pornography allegations, similar to those which the work of Sally Mann and Jock Sturges have attracted.
+For moral reasons several of Hamilton's books were banned in South Africa.
 In the late 1990s, conservative Christian groups in America unsuccessfully protested against bookstores selling Hamilton's photography books.
-As Chris Warmoll, writing for The Guardian in 2005, commented, "Hamilton's photographs have long been at the forefront of the 'is it art or pornography?' debate."
+As Chris Warmoll, writing for The Guardian in 2005, commented, "Hamilton's photographs have long been at the forefront of the 'Is it art or pornography?' debate."

 In 2005, a man in the UK was convicted for being in possession of 19,000 images of children, including photos by Hamilton.
-The images were found to be in the lowest indecency rating.
+The images were found to have the lowest indecency rating.
 In response, Glenn Holland, Hamilton's spokesman, said: "We are deeply saddened and disappointed by this, as David is one of the most successful art photographers the world has ever known.
 His books have sold millions".

-In 2010, a man was convicted of level 1 child pornography for owning four books, including Hamilton's The Age of Innocence as well as Still Time by Sally Mann, which he purchased from a bookstore in Walthamstow, London.
+In 2010, a man was convicted of Level 1 child pornography for owning four books, including Hamilton's The Age of Innocence as well as Still Time by Sally Mann, which he purchased from a bookstore in Walthamstow, London.
 His conviction was overturned on appeal in 2011, with the judge calling his conviction "very unfair" and criticising the Crown Prosecution Service (CPS) for prosecuting him.
-The judge concluded that "If the [CPS] wishes to test whether the pictures in the books are indecent, the right way to deal with the matter is by way of prosecuting the publisher or retailer – not the individual purchaser."
+The judge concluded that "If the [CPS] wishes to test whether the pictures in the books are indecent, the right way to deal with the matter is by way of prosecuting the publisher or retailer—not the individual purchaser."